mwinterstorm/scripts/README.md

 ```

 ### Run
-Place URLs (one per line) in `urls.txt` inside the `url-tool` folder.
+Place URLs (one per line) in urls.txt inside the url-tool folder.

-Create a merged PDF with a table of contents:
+Create a merged PDF (use --pdf to skip the format prompt):
 ```
-node scripts/url-tool/archive-urls.js --output=myfile
+node scripts/url-tool/archive-urls.js --pdf --output=myfile
 ```

-Extract page text instead:
+Extract page text instead (use --markdown to skip the prompt):
 ```
 node scripts/url-tool/archive-urls.js --markdown --output=pages
 ```

-If you omit the extension, `.pdf` or `.md` will be appended automatically.
+Run without --pdf or --markdown to choose the format interactively.

 # update
 ```